snowmany19/ClientIQ/TERMS_OF_SALE.md

-# Terms of Sale – A.I.ncident
+Terms of Sale – A.I.ncident
+Copyright (c) 2025 Security Flaw Solutions LLC

-By purchasing this software, the buyer agrees to the following terms:
+By purchasing this software, the buyer (“Licensee”) agrees to the following terms:

-## 1. Final Sale
+1. FINAL SALE
-All sales are **final and non-refundable**.
-The product is delivered as-is, with no obligation for post-sale support or modifications unless explicitly agreed upon in writing prior to the sale.
+All sales are final and non-refundable.
+The software is delivered as-is, with no obligation for post-sale support, updates, or modifications unless explicitly agreed upon in writing before the sale.

-## 2. No Warranty
+2. NO WARRANTY
 This software is sold without warranties or guarantees of any kind.
-It is provided "as-is" and "as available", and the seller shall not be liable for any damages resulting from its use.
+It is provided “as-is” and “as available.”
+Security Flaw Solutions LLC is not liable for any damages or losses resulting from its use, deployment, or integration.

-## 3. Intellectual Property
+3. INTELLECTUAL PROPERTY
-The buyer receives a license to use, modify, and commercialize this software for their own purposes.
-The seller retains rights to the core modular engine and may reuse or resell engine components in future projects.
+The Licensee receives a license to use, modify, and commercialize the A.I.ncident software within the agreed vertical.
+Security Flaw Solutions LLC retains full ownership of the core modular engine and reserves the right to reuse or resell engine components in other verticals or projects.

-## 4. Support & Customizations
+4. SUPPORT & CUSTOMIZATIONS
-Ongoing support, feature additions, and deployment help are **not included** in the sale.
-However, optional services may be negotiated separately.
+Post-sale support, deployment assistance, custom features, or integrations are not included in the base sale.

-## 5. Buyer Responsibility
+Optional services may be offered by Security Flaw Solutions LLC for an additional fee if negotiated separately.

+5. BUYER RESPONSIBILITY
-The buyer is responsible for:
+The Licensee is solely responsible for:

-- Setting up their own hosting environment
+- Hosting and deployment
-- Adding their own API keys (e.g., Stripe, GPT)
+- Providing and managing their own API keys (e.g., Stripe, OpenAI)
-- Modifying business-specific logic such as prompts or store logic
+- Adapting prompts, branding, and business-specific logic as needed

 ---

-**By completing the purchase, the buyer confirms they have read and agree to these terms.**
+By completing the purchase, the Licensee confirms they have read, understood, and agreed to these terms.